-Year Ended December 31, 2022 Compared to Year Ended December 31, 2021
+Year Ended December 31, 2023 Compared to Year Ended December 31, 2022

-Our primary ongoing funding requirements are for working capital, expansion of our operations (both organically and through acquisitions) and general corporate needs, as well as investing with the various brands.
-We plan to fund these activities through a combination of our future operating cash flows and borrowings on our revolving credit facility which had approximately \$98,000 available to borrow at December 31, 2022, while currently maintaining compliance with the consolidated total leverage ratio per the Restated Credit Agreement of 3.75 to 1.
-We believe that our liquidity requirements and contractual obligations for at least the next 12 months will be adequately covered by operations and our existing revolving credit facility.
-Additionally, long-term contractual obligations are also currently expected to be funded from cash from operations and availability under our existing credit facilities.
-For additional information regarding the Company's existing credit facilities, see the section titled "Credit Agreement" below.
+Our primary ongoing funding requirements are for working capital, expansion of our operations (both organically and through acquisitions) and general corporate needs, as well as investing in the various brands.
+We plan to fund these activities through a combination of our future operating cash flows and net proceeds from the sale of our Precision Sport segment.
+Subsequent to year end and upon the closing of the sale of the Precision Sport segment, the Company terminated and settled all outstanding borrowings on our revolving credit facility and term debt under the Restated Credit Agreement.
+We believe that our liquidity requirements and contractual obligations for at least the next 12 months will be adequately covered by cash provided by operations and the net proceeds from the sale of the Precision Sport segment after the settlement of the Restated Credit Agreement.
+Additionally, long-term contractual obligations are also currently expected to be funded from cash from operations and net proceeds from the sale of the Precision Sport segment after the settlement of the Restated Credit Agreement.
+For additional information regarding the Company's credit facilities, see the section titled "Credit Agreement" below.

-At December 31, 2022, we had total cash of \$12,061, compared to cash of \$19,465 at December 31, 2021.
-At December 31, 2022, the Company had \$7,921 of the \$12,061 in cash held by foreign entities, of which \$5,719 is considered permanently reinvested.
+At December 31, 2023, we had total cash of \$11,324, compared to cash of \$12,061 at December 31, 2022.
+At December 31, 2023, the Company had \$7,415 of the \$11,324 in cash held by foreign entities, of which \$4,950 is considered permanently reinvested.

-The following presents a discussion of cash flows for the year ended December 31, 2022 compared with the year ended December 31, 2021.
+The following presents a discussion of cash flows for the year ended December 31, 2023 compared with the year ended December 31, 2022.

-Year Ended December 31,
+Year Ended Decem ber 31,

-2022 2021
+2023 2022

-Net cash provided by (used in) operating activities \$ 14,610 \$ (304)
+Net cash provided by operating activities \$ 31,924 \$ 14,610

-Net cash used in investing activities (7,751) (178,142)
+Net cash used in investing activities ψ (11,416) φ (7,751)

-Net cash (used in) provided by financing activities (13,858) 180,677
+Net cash used in financing activities (20,255) (13,858)

-Effect of foreign exchange rates on cash (405) (555)
+Effect of foreign exchange rates on cash (990) (405)

-Change in cash (7,404) 1,676
+Change in cash (737) (7,404)

-Cash, beginning of year 19,465 17,789
+Cash, beginning of year 12,061 19,465

-Cash, end of period \$ 12,061 \$ 19,465
+Cash, end of period \$ 11,324 \$ 12,061